cikeZ00/LocalPavTV/README.md

 Enable DNS Spoofing and spoof ``tv.vankrupt.net`` to point to your mitm servers IP.

-Open up PavlovTV, it should not purely make requests to our local mitm server.
+Open up PavlovTV, it should now purely make requests to our local mitm server.